jgremmen/gradle-mql4-task/README.md

 ### Supported Properties
 Name | Type | Description
 --- | --- | ---
-mql4Dir | String | *Required.* The MQL4 path.
+mql4Dir | File | *Required.* The MQL4 path.
 For windows this property must contain a windows path (eg. `C:\Project\MyMQL4`), for unix this property must contain a unix path. metaeditor | String | *Required.* Full windows path to `metaeditor.exe`. includes | String[] | *Optional.* A set of .mq4 files to include for compilation.
 The includes must be relative to the path specified in `mql4Dir`.
 Default: `[ "Indicators/*.mq4", "Experts/*.mq4", "Scripts/*.mq4" ]` excludes | String[] | *Optional.* A set of .mq4 files to exclude from compilation.
 The excludes must be relative to the path specified in `mql4Dir`.